drand/website/docs/docs/specification.md

 chain](#beacon-chain) section for more information.

 ### Beacon ID
-It is the unique identifier among existing beacons running on drand node.
+The `Beacon ID` is the unique identifier among existing beacon processes running on a drand node.
 Thanks to this ID, each drand node can dispatch messages received to the correct internal process to attend it.
-It is set by the leader when starting a new beacon.
+The `Beacon ID` is set by the leader when starting a new beacon and stays the same for the lifetime of the process.
 For backward compatibility reasons, the default id for pre-existing beacon is an empty string.
 The word `default` is reserved as an equivalent.